Abishek-ak7/Chat-application/README.md

 #Chatapplication
-Creating documentation for your Node.js chat application involves explaining how to set it up, use it, and understand its features.
-Here's an example of documentation for your chat application:

----

 ## Node.js Chat Application Documentation

 This Node.js chat application allows users to join a chat room by entering their username and send messages in real-time to all connected users.